AnimMouse/animmouse-website/content/post/my-asn-journey-acquiring-your-own-asn.md

 Registration can only be performed under a business name, so you need to register as a company or a sole proprietorship before ARIN assigns you an ASN.

 ## Local Internet Registry (LIR)

+Local Internet Registries are analogous to domain registrars.

 Since ARIN requires you to have a business registration to get an ASN, RIPE NCC is the only cheap option.